KseniaSOS/Guess-the-Company/README.md

 ## Existing Features
 ### Homepage

-* The home page has a simple and useble design.
+* The home page has a simple and usable design.
 The users can see the introduction text with an image.
 From here they can use the navigation links at the top of the page to read the rules or to go straight to the game.

 ![Home Page](assets/readme-images/homepage.png)